AntonShalgachev/coil/README.md

 Compilation time is a number one priority of `coil`, so it's been optimized to have as little compilation overhead as possible.
 While the full compilation time analysis is still to be conducted, here are some preliminary metrics which have been used to improve the compilation performance.

 ### Test project structure
 The test project contains 200 generated classes.
-Each class contains 15 member functions (each with 5 arguments), 15 member variables, 15 static member functions (each with 5 arguments) and 15 static member variables.
+Each class contains 12 member functions (4 with 0 arguments, 4 with 1 argument and 4 with 2 arguments), 12 member variables, 12 static member functions (4 with 0 arguments, 4 with 1 argument and 4 with 2 arguments) and 12 static member variables.
 Each member function contains some dummy logic to make the compiler do some measurable work.
-Class header files include some other classes.

-Out of those 200 classes, 100 of those classes additionally have optional debug bindings for each member function, member variable, static member function and static member variable.
+All of these classes have optional debug bindings for each member function, member variable, static member function and static member variable.
 Based on the `#define` value, these debug bindings could be either disabled or could be implemented in 2 ways:
 - Using `coil`: each function/variabls is bound directly to a string via `coil::Bindings`
 - Using naive implementation.
 In this implementation only specific functions can be bound, specifically with this signature: `std::string(std::vector<std::string> const&)`.
 The function should parse all arguments from strings by itself and should return the result as a string.
-If the debug bindings are implemented this way, these 100 classes add an additional wrapper function per functions/variable (the wrapper function would manually check number of arguments, convert them to the target type, invoke original function and then convert its return value to string).
+If the debug bindings are implemented this way, these 200 classes add an additional wrapper function per functions/variable (the wrapper function would manually check number of arguments, convert them to the target type, invoke original function and then convert its return value to string).
 This implementation is added to the test because it's frequently seen in the game engines I worked on.

 ### Test procedure